Fisk University: Science programs

-Fisk University has a strong record of academic excellence: it has graduated more African Americans who go on to earn PhDs in the natural sciences than any other institution.

 Fisk-Vanderbilt Bridge Program

 Started in 2004, the Fisk-Vanderbilt bridge program helps underrepresented groups gain access to PhD programs in STEM fields.
 The partnership between a small, historically black college and a major research university aims to diversify doctoral study.
 The program, which has received money from NASA, the National Science Foundation, and the Integrative Graduate Education and Research Traineeship, provides a scholarship for a master's degree at Fisk University and close mentorship for students who go on to a PhD Since 2004, 21 students in the program have completed a PhD, with another 56 currently pursuing graduate study.
 The program has a success rate far higher than the national average for completion of PhD programs, which is about 50%.